DannyKokkinos99/Assignment/README.txt

+Introduction
 I selected Flask as it is lightweight and very quick to setup I then spent time going over the github REST API and used postman to play around with the API to find the exact data I wanted.
+Setup:
+1. Open a terminal within the project folder
+2. run "pip install -r requirements.txt" or create a virtual environment using the requirements

 There are 3 steps to using this script correct.
 Those steps are:
 1. Get the statistics